Horizontal barrier

 Wall drying

-HW wall drying - Say goodbye to damp walls!
+HW wall drying

 The HW Mauertrockenlegung process offers you a dense, verifiable, Permanent and maintenance-free measure to combat damp walls.
 Are you interested?
 Then get in touch with us and let us advise you personally.